 Trade, poverty and complementary policies in Latin America

-José Durán Lima; Marcelo LaFleur; Andrea Pellandra (Editors)
+José Durán Lima, Marcelo LaFleur and Andrea Pellandra (editors)

 There is general agreement about the importance of the role played by trade in development policies, and the governments of Latin America and the Caribbean are accordingly seeking to expand their countries' trade and improve the quality of their international specialization as an integral part of their development agendas.